 “If you have been working at an agency or studio or whatever, you had partners in this work,” he said.
 “You may have had a strategist or researcher help you.
 You had a creative director, an art director, who might have been guiding the work.
 Anybody who is involved in the work deserves a mention and it can be terribly frustrating and feels almost deceptive when you get somebody in a room who has misrepresented their contribution to this great, big beautiful thing when what they did was, maybe, put the style guide together.
 And it can harm your reputation.”

-While some light name dropping might get you noticed or help you slip past screeners, it’s not likely to set you apart in the end.
+While some light name dropping might get you noticed or help you slip past screeners, Roberts agrees that it’s not likely to set you apart in the end.

 “Young designers get really caught up in big names, like, ‘Oh, I need to have an Apple or Microsoft,’” Roberts said.
 “But I think what’s more important is how you feel about the design that you’re creating and putting up there.
 And as you’re curating, even if you’re just starting off, show me the stuff that you care about, even if it’s a mom-and-pop art gallery and you’re just doing signs.
 Why do you like it?
 Why is it important to you?”

 8. Advertise Your Work on Social Platforms

 Sacca calls social platforms like Dribbble, Behance and Instagram a “front door to opportunities for freelance or full-time work.”
 Though they don’t replace a personal website hosted on a designer’s own domain, they can help you get your work in front of chief design officers and design leads, and reveal a snapshot of your evolving style.